daluken/Intro-T-and-T-Web-Presence-Project/index.md

 ### Education

-- Master of Arts in Instructional Design and Technology, University of Central Florida – Orlando, FL
+- Master of Arts in Instructional Design and Technology, University of Central Florida, Orlando, FL
-- Bachelor of Science in Advertising with Minor in Art History, University of Florida - Gainesville, FL
+- Bachelor of Science in Advertising with Minor in Art History, University of Florida, Gainesville, FL

-#### Certificates
+### Certificates
 -Professional Certificate in E-Learning, University of Central Florida – Orlando, FL

 ### Experience

-- Assistant Instructional Designer,Center for Distributed Learning, University of Central Florida, August 2018 – Present
+- Assistant Instructional Designer,Center for Distributed Learning, University of Central Florida, August 2018 to Present
-- Training Coordinator/Instructional Designer, Environmental Health and Safety, University of Central Florida, February 2013 – August 2018
+- Training Coordinator/Instructional Designer, Environmental Health and Safety, University of Central Florida, February 2013 to August 2018

 ### Research Interests
 - Gamification and Game-Based Learning in Online Courses